dkeppens/PieHelper/README.md

 	- restart
 	- switching from one application to another
 * the default list of supported integrable applications is
-	- Kodi
+	- Kodi (Media Center)
-	- Moonlight
+	- Moonlight (Gamestreaming from devices running NVIDIA graphic cards with Geforce Experience software)
-	- RetroPie/Emulationstation
+	- RetroPie/Emulationstation (Emulator collection for retro-gaming)
-	- X11
+	- X11 (Graphical Desktop)
-	- Bash
+	- Bash (CLI login)
-	- PieHelper
+	- PieHelper (Menu and CLI based management of all listed)
 * offers some additional features
+	- can integrate additional out-of-scope (not integrated by default) applications of the user's choice
 	- running each application under a separate account
-	- integrate additional out-of-scope applications
 	- mounting/unmounting CIFS shares at application startup/halt
+	- configuring bluetooth controllers (official PS3/PS4 controllers supported)
-	- checking for required controller presence (PS3/PS4/XBOX360 supported)
+	- checking for required controller presence (official PS3/PS4/XBOX360 controllers and Sony Wireless Adapter/XBOX360 USB Receiver/usb/bluetooth connection methods supported)
-	- optionally setting up automatic xboxdrv mapping for your controller(s)
+	- optionally setting up automatic xboxdrv mapping for your controller(s) (official PS3/PS4 controllers supported)
 	- selecting one integrated application to start by default on system boot
 * Currently uninplemented :
+	- Controller detection for XBOX360 controllers using an XBOX360 USB Receiver
+* Needs verification :
-	- xboxdrv mapping for PS3 usb, PS3 bluetooth, PS4 bluetooth is implemented but needs to be checked
+	- xboxdrv mapping for usb PS3 controllers, bluetooth PS3 controllers and bluetooth PS4 controllers
-	- Controller detection for XBOX360 controllers with a wireless usb receiver needs to be checked

 PieHelper binds each application to a specific TTY and uses autologin functionality at TTY selection